Whether you’re avoiding fructose due to an intolerance or you’re simply watching sugar consumption, it’s all about choosing the perfect replacements!

 13. Strawberry Chia Pudding with PB Oatmeal Bites

-When it comes to choosing low fructose recipes, feel free to take what you like and substitute out what doesn’t work!
+When it comes to choosing low-fructose recipes, feel free to take what you like and substitute what doesn’t work!
 This Strawberry Chia Pudding with PB Oatmeal Bites recipe by Lauren Smith has all the good ingredients — strawberries, chia seeds, peanut butter, and plant-based milk — yet it also asks for maple syrup, which is high fructose.
-Simply opt-out completely or swap for a sweetener such as allulose or monk fruit!
+Simply opt out completely or swap for a sweetener such as allulose or monk fruit!

 14. Honeydew Banana Ice Cream

 Who says you can’t enjoy a bit of ice cream on a low-sugar or low-fructose diet?
 This Honeydew Banana Ice Cream recipe by Anupama Paliwal creates a delicious vegan low-sugar creamy bowl with honeydew melon, banana, and lemon.
 Choose a suitable sweetener — such as allulose or monk fruit — and make sure to go easy on the toppings if you’re on a low-sugar kick!

 Source: Blackberry Kombucha Ice Pops